+Miss Snickers?
+Why not try homemade Snickers!
 Who says you have to give everything up once you go vegan?
-Dates are naturally sweet and have a caramel-like taste so they mimic the caramel and nougat layer in the regular snickers bar perfectly without the need of added processed sugar or syrup.
-These turned out fantastic—gooey, crunchy, and chocolaty all at once - but they are sooo rich that I think I'll only make them once in a blue moon.
-Snickers bars happen to be a family favorite, so perhaps I'll be able to convince my family to switch to this vegan version.
+Dates are naturally sweet and have a caramel-like taste so they perfectly mimic the caramel and nougat layer in the regular Snickers bar without the need of added processed sugar or syrup.
+These homemade Snickers are fantastic—gooey, crunchy, and chocolatey all at once.
+You are going to fall in love.

 Vegan Snickers!
 [Gluten-Free]

 - 2 bars dark chocolate